Market

 independence, and where applicable, related safeguards.

-of most significance in the audit of the Standalone Ind
+most significance in the audit of the Standalone Financial

-AS financial statements of the current period and are
+Statements of the current period and are therefore the

-therefore the key audit matters.
-We describe these
+key audit matters.
+We describe these matters in our

-precludes public disclosure about the matter or when, in
+public disclosure about the matter or when, in extremely

-extremely rare circumstances, we determine that a matter
+rare circumstances, we determine that a matter should

-should not be communicated in our report because the
+not be communicated in our report because the adverse

 expected to outweigh the public interest benefits of such